Table of Contents

 View on Amazon.com ➜

-As we all find our way forward following covid-19, this gaiter will not only keep your neck and face protected from wind, sun and dust, it also easily doubles as a face mask when needed.
+This gaiter will not only keep your neck and face protected from wind, sun, and dust.
+It also easily doubles as a headband to keep your hair out of your face or a mask when needed.
 These also smush into the smallest corner of a backpack, no you’ll never need to be without it!

 Moisture Wicking Scarf